pierre-rouleau/pel/doc/pel-manual.rst

 These commands are described in the `Fast Startup PDF Sheet`_.

-The speedup you will experience depends on several factors:
+The Emacs initialization speedup you will experience depends on several
+factors:

 - One main factor is the number of Elpa-compliant packages that PEL can bundle.
 PEL will be able to bundle all those packages that put all their